Tablescript/tablescript.github.io/about.md

 permalink: /about
 ---

 Tablescript is an idea I had a _looooong_ time ago.
-It started with questions like these:
+It started with questions like:

 > _"What if I could very quickly create Dungeons &amp; Dragons NPCs?"_